INVALS: A Forward Looking Inventory Allocation System: Mathematical Formulation

-The condition $0 \leq d_{ij}^{t} \leq D_{ij}^{t}, \forall i\in \I, j\in \J,t\in \T_{ij}$ ensures that allocation for any day $t$ does not exceed the store need $D_{ij}^t$.
+\textbf{Demand constraint} The condition $0 \leq d_{ij}^{t} \leq D_{ij}^{t}, \forall i\in \I, j\in \J,t\in \T_{ij}$ ensures that allocation for any day $t$ does not exceed the store need $D_{ij}^t$.
 Ideally, one should enforce that the allocations $d_{ij}^t$ and the min-capacity breach slack variables $b_j$ also satisfy the integrality constraint and assume only non-negative integer values.
-This would not scale as number of such decision variables are typically in millions for a large retail network.
+This would not scale as the number of such decision variables are typically in millions for a large supply chain network.
 We choose to relax this constraint as our problem structure inherits some properties of total unimodularity (TU)~\cite{Hoffman2010}.
 As stated below in \eqref{problem:linear_program}, the item allocation problem involving $d_{ij}^t$ is an instance of LP once the variables $x_j$ are fixed, and can be succinctly expressed as $\max_{\bd}\{\bp^T \bd | A\bd \leq \bq\}$, for vectors $\bd, \bp ,\bq$ and matrix $A$.
-It can be verified that the entries of $A$ are either $\{0,1,-1\}$ and $\bq$ is integral.
+The entries of $A$ are either $\{0,1,-1\}$ and $\bq$ is integral.
 This does not necessarily guarantee that $A$ is a TU matrix to endow the LP instance with integral optima, where the integrality constraints on the variables $d_{ij}^t$ and $b_j$ are implicitly met.
 However, in our experiments we observed that for an overwhelming $99.99\%$ of the variables $d_{ij}^t$, the solution is integer valued even without the integrality constraint.
 Theoretical analysis of this relaxation is beyond the scope of this work.